wdenton/splurge/README.markdown

 Tim Spalding implemented a similar feature at [LibraryThing](http://librarything.com/).
 When asked on Twitter how it worked, he said [The best code is just statistics](https://mobile.twitter.com/librarythingtim/status/126478695828434944) and [Given random distribution how many of book X would you expect?
 How many did you find?](https://mobile.twitter.com/librarythingtim/status/126480811817046016).

-# Implementation as a web service
+## Implementation as a web service

 The Recommendation Engine will have web-based API available at Scholars Portal.
 Ideally a library will be able to insert one line of Javascript into its HTML template to make the recommendations appear.

-# Privacy
+# Open data and anonymity

+All of the anonymized data will be made freely available under an open license.

 No identifying information will be connected to the usage data.
-It is completely anonymous.
+It will be completely anonymous.